paul-ucryo/world-peace/README.md

 I think life is like reading a book.
 The anxiety is the point.
-You have to have faith that it makes sense at the end.
+You have to have faith that it makes sense at the end (sport climbing vs free climbing if we can invent ropes).
 And you have to try and be a character you'd want to read.
 Meaning is carved from marble.
 Ethics are not given.
 But they can be made.
 And don't wait for perfection.
 Just keep swimming.

 # world-peace
 https://www.youtube.com/watch?v=LXzDGn1C308